 11 Irish towns you need to visit that aren’t Dublin or Belfast

 Ireland looks set to hoover up British tourists this summer.
-But leave the capital cities for the other charming metropolises – craic guaranteed, says Andrew Dickens
+But don’t hesitate to move away from the capital cities to explore the other charming metropolises – craic guaranteed, says Andrew Dickens

 When visiting Ireland, on the hunt for history, scenery and, of course, “the craic”, people usually head for the two capitals: Belfast and Dublin.
 Both fine cities, without a doubt, but push your boundaries a little farther and there’s a host of fantastic villages, towns and cities that will provide just as much joy with additional “have you ever been to..?” travel kudos.